Vector Leptoquark Mediated Leptonic Decay of the Charged $B$-Meson: Tree Level Amplitude in Vector Leptoquark Model

-the $U_1$ leptoquark mediated amplitude can be cast into a form similar to the SM mediated amplitude by absorbing the extra parameters into the leading order SM decay constant as follows:
+To compare this with the amplitude of the same process in the SM, the $U_1$ VLQ-mediated amplitude can be cast into a form similar to the SM-mediated amplitude by absorbing the extra parameters into the leading order SM decay constant as follows: